-SCU's Campus Safety department is staffed by associates from a third party security vendor and supervised by the Executive Director of Auxiliary Operations & Physical Plant.
-They represent the on-site security force for the Whittier campus, but do not have the privileges of law enforcement personnel such as the ability to make an arrest.
+The University's Campus Safety department is staffed by associates from a third party security vendor.
+They represent the on-site security force, but do not have the privileges of law enforcement personnel such as the ability to make an arrest.
 Their primary mission is to ensure the safety of all campus community members by reporting safety/security issues; conducting investigations, and monitoring security cameras.
-Campus Safety can be contacted by dialing (562) 902-3333.
+Campus Safety can be contacted by dialing extension 333 from any campus phone, calling (562) 902-3333, by utilizing any of the yellow emergency phones located throughout campus, or the Code Blue poles located in the parking lots.